Sign our petition and stop sex for water

 Every signature helps

 Will you help us reach the 80,000 signatures mark?
-With this we want to make an urgent appeal to the UN Special Rapporteur on water and sanitation, Pedro Arrojo-Agudo.
-He is in the position to hold governments accountable for this terrible human rights violation.
+With this we want to make an urgent appeal to everyone who has influence on policymaking around water to end this terrible human rights violation.
 Governments must take responsibility.
 Only then can we stop sex for water.

 In 2023, more than 27,000 people signed our petition.
 We presented this to the Dutch parliament.
 This caused the horrific consequences of the water crisis for women to be raised by Members of Parliament in the Climate Debate.